 Thought for Food.

 Tucci is everything to BIG NIGHT.
 He is co-writer (with his cousin Joseph Tropiano), co-director (with Campbell Scott), and star.
-Even his lead character, Secondo, has many roles – manager, cook and frontman for his authentic Italian restaurant on the Jersey shore.
+Even his character, Secondo, has many roles – manager, cook and frontman for his authentic Italian restaurant on the Jersey shore.
 As a recent American immigrant, Secondo is trying to make the restaurant work by offering only bona fide Italian cuisine, but customers would rather flock to the generic Americanized Italian restaurant across the way, Pascal’s.

-Tony Shalhoub immerses himself in the role of Secondo’s older brother Primo, head cook, gourmand extraordinaire, impatient to the point of murder towards the “Philistines” and “criminals” with no culinary appreciation who patronize their restaurant.
+Tony Shalhoub immerses himself in the role of Secondo’s older brother Primo, head cook and gourmand, impatient to the point of murder towards the “Philistines” and “criminals” with no culinary appreciation who patronize their restaurant.
 He serves Italian dishes not as customers imagine them to be, but in the traditional old-school manner, which causes confusion and dissatisfaction.
 Though Secondo doesn’t mind bending to the wishes of his boorish customers’ palates, Primo has aneurysms: when a customer requests a side of spaghetti with their risotto, he fumes, “They both are starch!
 Maybe, I should-a make a-mashed potato for on the other side?”